 Local Health Clusters

 A critical component of the Primary Health Networks programme is the Commonwealth mandate to establish and maintain Community Advisory Committees (Local Health Clusters).

 The Country SA PHN has a number of Local Health Clusters covering much of the PHN catchment:

 - Limestone Coast Community Service Round Table (LCCSRT)

 - Lower Eyre Peninsula Local Health Cluster

 - Yorke Peninsula Local Health Cluster

-These Committees are essential to provide the community perspective to the Country SA PHN Board and ensure that decisions, investments are innovations are patient centred, cost-effective, locally relevant and aligned to local care experiences and expectations.
+These Committees are essential to provide the community perspective to Country SA PHN and ensure that decisions, investments and innovations are patient centred, cost-effective, locally relevant and aligned to local care experiences and expectations.

 The members of these committees bring a range of local, professional, governance and lived experience skills that contribute to an effective committee environment.
 Country SA PHN values the range of information these committees provide on local health, education, social and transport issues.

-Our Community Advisory Committees are supported by our Regional Strategies team who are currently in negotiation with other like-minded groups who have expressed an interest in being involved.
-We anticipate that we will soon have Community Advisory Committees in Kangaroo Island, the Fleurieu Peninsula and in the Limestone Coast.
+Our Local Health Clusters are supported by our Regional Strategies team who are currently in negotiation with other like-minded groups who have expressed an interest in being involved.
+We anticipate that we will soon have a Local Health Clusters in Kangaroo Island.